 Quality plays a major part of the link selection process because it is important you ensure links which are relevant, congruent with your own business goals, provide real value to the user and come from a variety of sources.

-If you are selling children’s clothing and merchandise, do you really want links from a porn website?
+If you are selling children’s clothing and merchandise, do you really want links from a casino website?

 What business value is there in a link to your website selling bridal attire from a divorce lawyer’s website?

 What a good SEO practitioner will look for when building a link portfolio are sites which are relevant to your industry.
 For instance, you are a dentist so links from sites such as family doctors are very valuable for referral purposes, or a realtor linking to a mortgage broker, a car dealer linking to a repair and service center or even another website in the exact same line as your business, but not competing inside the same geographical territory.

 You are looking for synergy between the two websites.